-- A very complex negotiation process between regions and countries with very different economic and social realities and which are at differing stages of development, with a view to the acceptance of measures, which are a burden to all, but which have to be differentiated and fair, just and balanced; - This great international solidarity must be reflected in the acceptance of sacrifices and in the reduction of incomes and living standards of the richest, but also in restrictions of the development of emerging economies and even of less developed economies, so that help can be given to the poorest and in order to avoid a worldwide catastrophe, which will affect everyone seriously, but the poorest populations groups more severely; - The control of population growth to levels compatible with existing resources and the complex negotiation of the way in which this distribution can be made between regions and countries and the measures to be implemented in order put this into practice; - An awareness that the common patrimony of Humanity is not only the artistic and cultural patrimony, which human societies have bequeathed to their descendents, but also the memory/witnessing of the telluric evolution of the planet and the mineral or biological resources that have been created by various life forms over almost five thousand million years of existence of the planet Earth.
+- A very complex negotiation process between regions and countries with very different economic and social realities and which are at differing stages of development, with a view to the acceptance of measures, which are a burden to all, but which have to be differentiated and fair, just and balanced; - An awareness that the common patrimony of Humanity is not only of artistic and cultural patrimony, which human societies have bequeathed to their descendents, but also the memory/witnessing of the telluric evolution of the planet and the mineral or biological resources that have been created by various life forms over almost five thousand million years of existence of the planet Earth.
 These resources do not only belong to the peoples, which have, over time, administered the territory where they are located, but are in fact the common heritage of all mankind; - Some way in which at least a small percentage of the value of these resources could be transferred to a common fund of the United Nations, which could be used to help the poorest and most disadvantaged, like the Tobin tax on international financial transactions that was suggested some time ago.